ALL YOU NEED TO KNOW ABOUT GRANNY PODS

 One of the greatest downsides of building a granny pod on your lot is certainly a high upfront cost.
 Building a bare-bones granny pod will cost you at least $30,000, and the price can soar up to $125,000 if you opt for some high-end model with additional comfort, health, and safety accouterments.
 One of the available options includes buying a prefab unit and then having it delivered and installed on a foundation constructed by either the prefab manufacturer or the contractor.

-If you want to save money on this endeavor, converting an existing garage or a shed into a granny pod is a viable solution.
+If you want to save money on this endeavor, converting an existing garage or a shed into a granny pod is a viable backyard solution for senior housing.
 This will leave up to $15,000 in your budget and yet you can achieve satisfying results and get a senior cottage that complies with all the local codes.

 The Pros of Granny Pods